Last Updated on

-In order to answer these question it is important to determine exactly what emotional health is.
+To answer these questions, we first need to determine what emotional health is.

 Defining Emotional Health

-It is also important to note that like any desired state emotional health requires dedication and effort.
-A healthy emotional state doesn’t just happen (The Help Guide, 2016).
+It is also important to note that like any desired state, emotional health requires dedication and effort.
+A healthy emotional state doesn’t usually happen without putting work into it (The Help Guide, 2016).

 Emotional health is steeped in positive characteristics, meaning that positive emotions are pertinent to achieving emotional health.

-Positive psychologists have been studying emotional health for over four decades now and believe that emotional health is more than just optimism, rather it is an authentic understanding of what truly makes us happier (Vann 2009).
+Positive psychologists have been studying emotional health for over four decades and now believe that emotional health is more than just optimism; instead, it is an authentic understanding of what truly makes us happier (Vann, 2009).

-Giving yourself the freedom to experience negative emotions and knowing that this will not affect your overall emotional health and your happiness, is completely healthy and necessary.
-Hiding these emotions for fear they will ruin your overall contentment is actually counterproductive.
+It’s healthy to give yourself the freedom to experience negative emotions and know that it won’t affect your overall health and happiness.
+Hiding these emotions for fear that they will ruin your overall contentment is counterproductive.

-Being emotionally healthy does not imply the absence of all negative emotions and faking positive emotions when they are not genuinely felt is not a representation of emotional health.
-This is a lesson I have learnt during my personal journey.
+Being emotionally healthy does not imply the absence of all negative emotions, and faking positive emotions when they are not genuinely felt is a misguided, though common, approach.

-It is when emotions occur out of mindless reactions that emotional health is ultimately tested.
-I still struggle with this from time to time because for so many years I was so used to reacting emotionally to anything that made me feel bad.
-When we consistently blame other people and situations for the emotions we are experiencing we are not emotionally healthy and without emotional awareness, we can live out our entire lives never truly comprehending or achieving emotional health.
+When we consistently blame other people and situations for the emotions we are experiencing, we are not emotionally healthy and instead lack emotional awareness.
+Unfortunately, we can live our entire lives without ever truly comprehending or achieving emotional health.

-While positive psychology aims to uncover methods to achieve emotional health and well-being for all.
-It is important to understand that obtaining emotional health is the subjective quest of each individual and it is by no means an easy task.
-It takes commitment, practice and persistence.
+While positive psychology aims to uncover methods for achieving emotional health and well-being for all, it is important to understand that obtaining emotional health is the subjective quest of each individual, and it is by no means an easy task.
+It takes commitment, practice, and persistence.

 The Help Guide (2016).
 Improving emotional health: Strategies and tips for good mental health.
 Retrieved from http://www.helpguide.org/articles/emotional-health/improving-emotional-health.htm.